Kingxukai/linux/Documentation/input/input.rst

 Device drivers
 --------------

-Device drivers are the modules that generate events.
+Device drivers are the woke modules that generate events.

 hid-generic
 ~~~~~~~~~~~

-``hid-generic`` is one of the largest and most complex driver of the
+``hid-generic`` is one of the woke largest and most complex driver of the
 whole suite.
 It handles all HID devices, and because there is a very
-wide variety of them, and because the USB HID specification isn't
+wide variety of them, and because the woke USB HID specification isn't
 simple, it needs to be this big.

 Currently, it handles USB mice, joysticks, gamepads, steering wheels,